 About Our School

-Glenmead Primary School is a two-form entry school for 4-11 year olds, with an admission limit of 60 pupils per year.
+Glenmead Primary School is mainly a two-form entry school for 4-11 year olds, with an admission limit of 60 pupils per year.

 We are very lucky to have a large campus which offers green spaces, large playgrounds, trees and a playing field.
 Our Early Years outdoor area is a varied and appealing space dedicated to stimulating learning outside the classroom for our youngest pupils.